Manila International Auto Show: History of the Manila International Auto Show

 In 2005, motoring writers Jason K. Ang, Ulysses K. Ang, and Alvin Uy approached Joseph Ang, a founding chairman of Worldbex Services International to talk about the idea of an international grade and industry-based auto show in the Philippines.
-Joseph Ang, who was familiar with organizing events and tradeshows thanks to his experience in organizing highly successful expositions, accepted the challenge and announced the founding of the first ever Manila Motor Show held April 2005.
-He dedicated it as a tribute to his late father, who, before his passing, was involved in the automotive industry as a car dealer.

-In 2006, the MANILA INTERNATIONAL AUTO SHOW was presented by the Chamber of Automotive Manufacturers of the Philippines Inc. (CAMPI) and legitimate establishments and partners in the automotive car industry and ever since, has held annual motor shows that showcased the latest models and automotive technologies the automotive industry had to offer.
+In 2006, the MANILA INTERNATIONAL AUTO SHOW was presented by the Chamber of Automotive Manufacturers of the Philippines Inc. (CAMPI) and legitimate establishments and partners in the automotive car industry and ever since, has held annual motor shows.

+MIAS 2023

+On the 18th year, the Manila International Auto Show took place on April 13–16, 2023 at World Trade Center Metro Manila (themed "Shaping Mobility").

+The new cars launched during this event included: Next-gen Ford Territory, Active versions of Peugeot 3008 and 5008, Subaru Evoltis Facelift, GAC Empow GE, GAC Emkoo, and last but not the least the MHEV versions of Chery Tiggo 5x Pro and 7 Pro, Peugeot 2008 and Traveller.
+This Event also previewed numerous cars such as the Next-gen Ford Ranger Raptor, Peugeot e-2008, Hyundai Ioniq 6, Hyundai Stargazer GLS Premium+ and Geely GX3 Pro.

 MIAS 2022

 On the 17th year, the Manila International Auto Show took place on April 7–10, 2022 at World Trade Center Metro Manila (themed "Setting Gears in Motion").

-The new cars launched during this event included: Changan CS35 Facelift, Chery Tiggo 5X Pro and Tiggo 8 Pro, Chevrolet Tahoe, the new and improved Foton Thunder Manual Transmission, the updated GAC GS8, MG HS, Nissan Navara Calibre-X, Peugeot 2008 and Traveller, and last but not the least the Facelifted Subaru Forester and the all-new BRZ.
-This Event also previewed the GAC's first sport sedan, which is the EMPOW55.
+The new cars launched during this event included: Changan CS35 Facelift, Chery Tiggo 5X Pro and Tiggo 8 Pro, Chevrolet Tahoe, the new and improved Foton Thunder Manual Transmission, the updated GAC GS8, MG HS, Nissan Navara Calibre-X, Peugeot 2008 and Traveller.

 MIAS Wired 2020

-The 16th year of the Manila International Auto Show became Online as the country facing the COVID-19 Pandemic.
+The 16th year of the Manila International Auto Show became Online as the country facing the COVID-19 pandemic.
 MIAS Wired took place on December 16–20, 2020 (themed "Shifting Gears Virtually") through their website and social media platforms.
 This edition of MIAS makes the debut of Changan Cars in the country, and many local car manufacturers participated in this Event.